rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 **Mitigation**

-No single technique can fully mitigate this threat.
+No single technique can fully mitigate this vulnerability.
 Just like [SQL injection attacks](cite:cites sqlinjection) on Web sites, **Web APIs should take care of input validation**, preferably via reusable and rigorously tested software libraries.
-On the side of query engines, this threat may partially mitigated by **carefully designing trust policies**.
+On the side of query engines, this vulnerability may partially mitigated by **carefully designing trust policies**.
 In the case of our example, defining a policy that enables the full range of (direct and indirect) links to be followed from a single domain can be considered unsafe.
 Instead, more restrictive policies may be enforced, at the cost of expressivity and flexibility.

 ### Arbitrary Code Execution
-{:#threat-arbitrary-code-exec}
+{:#vulnerability-arbitrary-code-exec}

 Advanced crawlers such as the [Googlebot](cite:cites googlebot) allow JavaScript logic to be executed for a limit duration, since certain HTML pages are built dynamically via JavaScript at the client-side.
-In this threat, we assume a similar situation for LTQP, where Linked Data pages may also be created client-side via an expressive programming language such as JavaScript.
+In this vulnerability, we assume a similar situation for LTQP, where Linked Data pages may also be created client-side via an expressive programming language such as JavaScript.
 This would in fact already be applicable to **HTML pages that dynamically produce JSON-LD script tags or RDFa in HTML via JavaScript**.
 In order to query over such dynamic Linked Data pages,